-The earliest Sofianos letter in the family archive, dated June 30, 1928, Piraeus — two pages of handwritten Greek from A.G.
-Sofianos (a Piraeus import/export merchant in soap-making materials, acetylenes, and chlorines, doing business under the telegraph address ARISTODIMON SOFIANON) to Lazaros in New York.
-The formal salutation “Dear Sir” (Φίλε Κύριε) — more formal than the later “My dear Lazaros” in the July and September 1928 letters — marks this as early in the Sofianos-Lazaros business relationship.
+The earliest Sofianos letter in the family archive — two pages of handwritten Greek, dated June 30, 1928, Piraeus, from a small Greek merchant to a refugee doctor in Manhattan, six years after the catastrophe.
+A.G.
+Sofianos dealt in soap-making materials, acetylenes, and chlorines under the telegraph address ARISTODIMON SOFIANON.
+His salutation here — “Dear Sir” (Φίλε Κύριε) — is more reserved than the “My dear Lazaros” of the July and September letters, which dates this letter as early in their relationship, before the business agency turned personal.

-The substance is detailed financial reporting on Eftyhia’s compensation payout from the Pergamon-side refugee claim:
+The substance is detailed financial reporting on Eftyhia’s compensation payout from the Pergamon-side refugee claim — money the Greek state was finally repaying her, six years after her father’s Bergama property had been abandoned in the catastrophe:

-- 20,000 drachmas sent to Mr. Panagiotakis Georgelas “initially per your [Lazaros’s] instructions”
+- 20,000 drachmas (~$42,000 today) were disbursed to Mr. Panagiotakis Georgelas “initially per your [Lazaros’s] instructions” — a Piraeus intermediary on the Karamitrou-side family network.

-- The remainder allocated to “the inheritors of Achilles Karamitrou” — the first identified Karamitrou-side relative of Eftyhia beyond her father Sofianos.
-Most likely Eftyhia’s brother, deceased by mid-1928, with his own children inheriting his share
+- The remainder was allocated to “the inheritors of Achilles Karamitrou” — the first identified Karamitrou-side relative of Eftyhia beyond her father Sofianos.
+Most likely Eftyhia’s brother, deceased by mid-1928, with his own children inheriting his share.

-- 30,407.80 drachmas deposited at 6% interest pending Lazaros’s instructions, with three options offered: send in drachmas, convert to dollars, or deposit in a NYC bank in Lazaros’s name
+- 30,407.80 drachmas (~$63,000 today) were deposited at 6% interest pending Lazaros’s instructions, with three options offered: keep in drachmas, convert to dollars, or wire to a NYC bank in Lazaros’s name.

 The letter also passes on family news from Paris: